HB9HIL/wavelog_docs/docs/developer/api-v2/radio.md

 ### Clubstation operators

-When the token belongs to a club member (the token owner differs from its creator), the radio state is recorded under the club account as operator, mirroring the legacy radio endpoint.
+When the token belongs to a club member (the token owner differs from its creator), the radio state is recorded under the club account with the acting member as operator, mirroring the legacy radio endpoint.

+Each member therefore has their own set of rigs inside the shared club account.
+Below officer level, listing, reading and deleting are scoped to those: another member's radio returns `404 not_found`.
+See [Clubstations](clubstation.md).

 ## Delete a radio